Geosynchronous/P7-Neighborhood-Map/STUDENT_ACTIVITY_LOG.md

 		- data. prefix will make it easy to distinguish data vaiiables... awesome
 - Open all files at once in SUBLIME by clicking on parent folder... very cool

+7:39 PM
+- **Setup basic HTML Sturcture**
+- After taliking with mentor Ryan I decide to put more structure in the HTML and leass from JS
+- Also decided to use his suggestions on creating a better data structure